-- Strategic Partnerships in the field of education, training and youth;

-- Knowledge Alliances;

-- Sector Skills Alliances;

-- Capacity Building in the field of higher education;

-- Capacity Building in the field of youth.
+- Strategic Partnerships in the field of education, training and youth; - Knowledge Alliances; - Sector Skills Alliances (implemented through a specific call for proposals); - Capacity Building in the field of higher education; - Capacity Building in the field of youth.

-The Actions supported under this Key Action are expected to bring positive and long-lasting effects on the participating organisations, on the policy systems in which such Actions are framed as well as on the persons directly or indirectly involved in the organised activities.
+The Actions supported under this Key Action are expected to bring positive and long-lasting effects on the participating organisations, on the policy systems in which such Actions are framed as well as on the organisations and persons directly or indirectly involved in the organised activities.